barandek/Terraform/README.md

 Terraform:
 - configure required providers for aws
-- output the most important values
+- output the most important values (using for loops)
 - declare and use variables (string type)
 - tag resources with custom names